awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ### Additional information<a name="cloudtrail-notifications-more-info-2"></a>

-To learn more about creating IAM users, groups, policies, and permissions, see [Creating Your First IAM User and Administrators Group](https://docs.aws.amazon.com/IAM/latest/UserGuide/GSGHowToCreateAdminsGroup.html) and [Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/PermissionsAndPolicies.html) in the *IAM User Guide*\.
+To learn more about using IAM to give identities, such as users and roles, access to resources in your account, see [Getting started](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-set-up.html) and [Access management for AWS resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/access.html) in the *IAM User Guide*\.